debek/docker-registry-k8s-rotatescript/README.md

 ## Syntax:

-Everywhere I added numbers in names and directories because will be easier to read for someone who will check this code.
+Everywhere I added numbers in files and directories because will be easier to read for someone who will check this code.

 ## How it works: